How to watch the 2026 Winter Olympics: Every streaming option (including free ones)

 Show more (3 items)

-The Olympics officially open on Friday, Feb.
+The Olympics officially open Friday, Feb.
 6, 2026, at 2 p.m.
 Eastern time -- 8 p.m.
 Central European Time (CET) -- in Milan Cortina with a ceremony at the San Siro Stadium.
 NBC will also re-air the Opening Ceremony at 8 p.m.
 ET for Primetime.
 The Games will feature 17 days of competition, ending on Feb.
 22, with around 2,900 athletes from over 90 nations competing.

 NBCUniversal will provide daily coverage of the Winter Games' most exciting events.
 Altogether, NBC says it plans to present live coverage from all 116 medal events.
 This will include live coverage of skiing, ice skating, luge, curling, and more.
 The major events will air on NBC between 9 a.m. and 6 p.m.
 ET.
 Olympics coverage will preempt all other shows.